With Thanksgiving just around the corner, all of us who are hosting the big family meal are definitely feeling the pressure. I’m right there with ya!

 We actually make these most the time in our little countertop toaster oven.
 We just cover the rack with some foil, line ’em up, and pop ’em in there for 20 minutes.
 The smaller oven actually cooks a fair amount more quickly than the large oven, though they should still cook up in about 30 minutes in a larger oven.
 But!
 The benefit of using a toaster oven?

 You’re not using your regular oven!
 Amazing, I know.
 But think about it.
-There will likely be a turkey or something else in your oven at the time, and we all know that roasted Brussels are way better than steamed Brussels.
+There will likely be a turkey or something else in your oven at the time, and we all know that roasted Brussels are way better than steamed Brussels (though the pressure cooker is also a super smart and quick idea if you don’t mind a little steam).
 Solution?
 Toaster oven.
 Get on it.
 You’ll be stoked!
 Be sure to check out Foodal’s Toaster Oven Buying Guide if you are in the market.Print

 The most delicious Brussels sprouts you’ve ever had!
 A super simple recipe and just 20 minutes in the oven gives you the crispiest, most flavorful Brussels sprouts that make a perfect side dish.